JKZH-Cyber/Honeypot-Project/README.md

 ## Steps
 ### Provisioned the VPS:
 I deployed a new Virtual Private Server (VPS) on Vultr, selecting Ubuntu 22.04 x64 with 8GB+ RAM and 160GB of storage, meeting the resource requirements for T-Pot.
-Also set up the firewall to make sure I only had access to the VPS at this point.
+Also, set up the firewall to make sure I only had access to the VPS at this point.

 See below: VPS computing type and location.
 ![image](https://github.com/user-attachments/assets/91c40bd5-f210-4a66-93b5-d5b0ccffdc66)